scikit-image/skimage-archive/meeting-notes/2024/2024-10-22_europe_africa_cc.md

   - Do only a single gallery run, in parallel; disable for other docs builds
     - Should not need to build docs on >1 platform
   - Can also reduce coverage; not needed on multiple platforms
-  - Mark certain tests as slow, and only run them on a single target (rolling ball, e.g.)
+  - Mark certain tests as slow, and only run them on a single target (e.g., rolling ball)
   - Ensure we have caching on repeated PRs

 - **Review coordination & triage**